redhat-cop/businessautomation-cop/deployment-examples/pam-eap-setup/README.md

                            Startup scripts will be generated according to the number of nodes specified Node 1 will use the IP:PORT specified with '-n' with each subsequent node using a port offset of 100

+                           Startup scripts will be placed to the directory specified by 'install_dir' option

             -c :  Mandatory for 'kie' mode of PAM installation, ignored in other modes Specify list of controllers that this KIE ES should connect to.